Swedish diaspora: France

-Many Swedes spend their holidays in France especially in the South of France, small towns and villages. altogether totaling 20,000 to 25,000.
+Many Swedes spend their holidays in France especially in the South of France, small towns and villages. altogether totaling 28,724.

 They live in Ile-de-France, Nord-Pas-de-Calais, Languedoc-Rousillon, Midi-Pyrenees, Brittany, Poitou-Charentes, Picardy, Upper Normandy, Lorraine, Alsace, Provence-Alpes-Cote d'Azur, Aquitaine, Pays de la Loire, Centre-Val de Loire and in the Gallic country.

 Portugal

 Many Swedes spend their holidays in Portugal and many Swedish pensioners have moved to the country in recent years.
 Official statistics suggest that 5,486 foreigners holding Swedish nationality (thus not taking into account 36 Swedes who have acquired Portuguese nationality since 2008 and descendants of immigrants, as well as people of more distant ancestry) live in Portugal.
 They live especially in the South (Algarve) and in Lisbon Region.
 Other estimates suggest that as many as 8,000 Swedes may be living in the country Notable Luso-Swedes include filmmaker Solveig Nordlund.